feijaouk/antoniocloud.com/docs/_posts/2020/2020-11-18-raspberry-pi-install-and-connect-without-monitor.md

     - dd
 ---

-## Intro

-The purpose of this post is to briefly show how to install the [Raspberry Pi OS](https://www.raspberrypi.org/software/operating-systems/) into a new microSD card, boot the `Raspberry Pi` with this microSD card.
-The `Raspberry Pi` will automatically connect to your wifi and has the `ssh tcp/22` service running, which will allow you to connect via `ssh`.
+The purpose of this post is to briefly show how to install the [Raspberry Pi OS](https://www.raspberrypi.org/software/operating-systems/) into a new microSD card using a laptop or desktop.
+Then boot the `Raspberry Pi` with this microSD card.

+The `Raspberry Pi` will automatically connect to your wifi and the `ssh tcp/22` service should be running, which will allow you to connect via `ssh`.

 No need for a monitor to be connected to the `Raspberry Pi`.

-Using your laptop or desktop, you can install and connect to a Raspberry Pi without the need to connect the Raspberry Pi to a monitor, it can be done!

-I will use my laptop to download the [Raspberry Pi OS](https://www.raspberrypi.org/software/operating-systems/) and copy it into the microSD card.

-Then, from the command line on my laptop, I use the `dd`command to copy the [Raspberry Pi OS](https://www.raspberrypi.org/software/operating-systems/) into the microSD card.
+Using the laptop or desktop, in the command line, the `dd`command will copy the [Raspberry Pi OS](https://www.raspberrypi.org/software/operating-systems/) into the microSD card.

-Finally, 2 files need to be added to the `/boot` folder in the microSD card.
+After the `dd` command, 2 files need to be added to the `/boot` folder in the microSD card.

     - One empty file named `ssh`

-    - One file named `wpa_supplicant.conf` with wireless configuartion
+    - One file named `wpa_supplicant.conf` with your wireless configuration

-sample config for the `wpa_supplicant.conf` file
+example for the `wpa_supplicant.conf` file

 ```
-country=GB
 ctrl_interface=DIR=/var/run/wpa_supplicant GROUP=netdev
 update_config=1
+country=GB

 network={
 scan_ssid=1